Cobra: Game of the Normandy Breakout: Components

 The flat-pack version (1977) added a plastic counter tray, clear plastic cover, a small six-sided die, and a cover graphic sheet.

+The map is from the west coast of Normandy to the Dives River in the east, and from Bayeux in the north to Alençon in the south.

-The TSR edition added the D-Day invasion of 6 June 1944 to the game, requiring another 200 counters, a 16-page rulebook, and a map of the D-Day invasion.
+The TSR edition added the D-Day invasion of 6 June 1944 and the subsequent Battle of Cherbourg and Battle for Caen to the game, requiring another 200 counters, a 16-page rulebook, and an extra map detailing the D-Day invasion.

 Gameplay

-The rules are based on the system used in SPI's Panzergruppe Guderian wargame released the previous year, with one important difference: there are no "untried" units in the game — all combats strengths of every unit are known to both players.
+The rules are based on the system used in SPI's Panzergruppe Guderian wargame released the previous year, with one important difference: there are no "untried" units in the game — all combat strengths of every unit are known to both players.
 The game is broken into game turns that each represent 3 days of real time, with the German player going first, and then the Allied player.